-The first round of designs were created in black and white.
+The entire group designed letterforms in black and white, we put them all together as our collaborative outcome.
 Participants in the workshop enjoyed the work so much that we continued with additional meetings to add color, motion and sound.

 This project inspired me to take my creation further and start designing a typeface—something I had never done.

 To create dimensional type in a physical form to be used for the title of a museum exhibition.